 At the same time, how much is withheld depends on where you bought the ticket.
 Withholding requirements are determined by which state you bought the ticket in, not which state you live in.

 That means if you live in Florida but play Powerball in Georgia and win a prize on that ticket, the Georgia Lottery will withhold taxes from your prize according to Georgia law, even though you live in Florida.
 In that case, you might also have to file a non-resident state tax return in that state.
 Check with a tax professional to determine whether this is necessary.

 What if I am part of a group that wins the lottery?

 This continues to be a common occurrence around the country, especially in terms of playing the lottery.

 Then, submit the original to the company granting the prize.
-Do not attach any 5754 forms to tax returns.
-The gambling company will use the 5754 to get an appropriate W-2G to each member of the group.
-From there, each person is responsible for following through on their own returns.
+Do not attach any Form 5754 forms to tax returns.
+The gambling company will use Form 5754 to get an appropriate W-2G to each member of the group.
+From there, each person is responsible for following through on his or her own returns.